Contact our Customer Service representative to make an appointment and to answer all your questions!

 Step 5: After you receive the first check or you and the mortgage company have endorsed the first check, you are ready to sign a contract with a professional, qualified roofer.
 The property owner alone, without influence from the insurance company or from the mortgage company, may choose the contractor.
 We think you could choose none better than E&L Roofing and we sincerely hope you will make that choice.

-When it comes to making an agreement and signing the contract, we will come to your home or office and, based upon the insurance award, will ask you what repairs you want to make to your property.
+When it comes to making an agreement and signing the contract, we will come to your home or office and, based upon the insurance award, will determine what work you want performed on your property.
 And, we will do only what you want us to do.
 For example, if you have interior damage or items that need painting and want to do that work yourself, we will not do that work or charge you for that work.

 Step 6: Once the contract is signed, we will arrange to complete the repairs as soon as possible or will delay them if you want the work done later.
 Your E&L representative will be available to answer any questions during the construction process.
 We will do a final inspection at the completion of each phase of the job.